11+ Papers

 Some local authorities automatically enter children for these tests while they're still in primary school.
 Others require you to apply.
 Some grammar schools band together as a consortium and offer a grouped test to whomever applies.
 Also, some grammar schools offer 11 plus exams to parents and children that only apply directly to them.
 Sadly, it was probably all a lot easier prior to 1965...

 To confuse matters, the 11 plus exams that each of the above scenarios offer can be from different test providers.
-CEM and GL Assessment are the two main test providers but there are others.
+GL Assessment is the main test provider but there are others.

 Lastly, to confuse you even more, two grammar schools could have the same test provider but not the same subjects!
 For example, some use Non-Verbal reasoning tests whilst others only use English and Maths.